KernTHeAce/test_task/SRS.md

 * The user, while in the list of employees, clicks the "Edit" button in the selected Employee line;
 * Application displays form to enter employee's data;
 * User enters employee's data and presses "Save" button;
-* If any data is entered incorrectly, an incorrect data message is displayed;
+* If any data is entered incorrectly, the "Incorrect Data" message is displayed;
-* If entered data is valid, then edited is adding to the database;
+* If entered data is valid, then edited record is added to the database;
-* If employee record is successfully edited, then the list of employees with added records is displayed.
+* The list of employees with edited record is displayed.

 ![image](./screenshots/editing_empl1.png?raw=true)